mckeeh3/woe-twin/README-kind.md

 ### Build the Docker image

-From the woe-sim project directory.
+From the woe-twin project directory.

 Build the project, which will create a new Docker image.